rhitabratakarar/CustomLinuxSetup/README.md

 6. Now, open the `config` file that you had created in step 3.

 7. Append the file with, `rofi.theme: ~/.config/rofi/<theme_of_your_choice>.rasi`.

+**Free Up Memory (Use it at your own risk)**:

+1. A `clear.sh` script will be present in this repository.

+2. Check whether the script is executable or not, (use `ls -l clear.sh` command, and `chmod +x clear.sh` to add executable permission).

+3. To run the script, type `sudo ./clear.sh` and hit enter.
+Provide your password and the script will free up the memory.